nvdaaddons/DevGuide/readme.md

 ### Other components ###

 Besides objects, scripts and events, you can add other components in your add-on for working with specific controls.
-For example, you can use a textInfo module (such as NVDAObjects.NvDAObjectTextInfo) for working with text in edit fields and other controls, or use external modules from third-party developers for specialized tasks such as windows registry access (_winreg) and others.
+For example, you can use a textInfo module (such as NVDAObjects.NVDAObjectTextInfo) for working with text in edit fields and other controls, or use external modules from third-party developers for specialized tasks such as windows registry access (_winreg) and others.
 You can also use Python's built-in modules (such as time, functools, etc.) for advanced operations.

 ### Let's build an add-on ###